 KYC Redesign

-KYC stands for "Know Your Customer."
-Banks mandate that customers verify their identity, suitability, and the associated risks of maintaining a business relationship.
-Citibank, for instance, requires customers to annually update their accounts with details such as their address, employment information, citizenship status, and income.
+Banks conduct Know Your Customer (KYC) procedures to verify customer identities, safeguarding both customers and the institution from potential financial risk.
+Citibank requires customers to annually update their accounts with details such as their address, employment information, and income.

 The Problem